12 Tips for Choosing the Best Rehab Facility for Your Loved One

 I understand that financial costs can prohibit your loved one from taking the rehab plunge.
 Sort out the financial details first to eliminate that roadblock.
 Your loved one’s insurance, as well as financial aid, government grants, and private funds or donations can cover the cost.

 10. Will I be able to contact my loved one?

 In some rehabs, all outside contact is limited as the patients focus on their recovery.
 Others welcome phone calls, visits, and letters from family and friends.
 Knowing this detail in advance prepares your loved one for the experience.

 11. Will I be involved in therapy?

-Yes, I know you may not have an addiction, but you need to be part of your loved one’s therapy experience.
+Yes, I know you may not have an addiction, but you need to be part of your loved one’s treatment experience.
 Learn about addiction, understand how to support your loved one, and know how to create a healthy environment so that your loved one can successfully transition home after rehab.

-12. Is after-care offered?
+12. Is aftercare offered?

 I hate to bear bad news, but even the best rehab cannot completely cure your loved one.
 Addiction requires a lifelong commitment to the treatment plan.
 That’s why an aftercare program is necessary.
 It gives your loved one support after the initial rehab experience and helps them adjust to a drug-free lifestyle in the real world.